-These forms of communication informs others of their occupation of a territory and helps to avoid encounters with other cats.
+These forms of communication inform others of the cat’s occupation of a territory and helps to avoid encounters with other cats.
 They can also bring bobcats together.
 Communication through scent and sight is wide ranging.
-Some forms of communication through sound are as follows:
+Some forms of communication through sound are as follows.

 Females in heat (estrus) can provide vocal signals to males.
 It is not clear if they call more often.
 The video below is said to be by a female in heat signalling that situation.